Author Photos

 Bio (100 words)

-David Anaxagoras is creator of the multi-award-winning Amazon series Gortimer Gibbon’s Life on Normal Street.
-His middle grade mystery adventure novel, The Tower (Recorded Books), debuts March 4, 2025.
+David Anaxagoras is the author of middle-grade mystery horror audiobook The Tower, out now from Recorded Books.
+He is also the creator of the multi-award-winning Amazon series Gortimer Gibbon’s Life on Normal Street.
 David’s short fiction has appeared in acclaimed publications such as Lightspeed Magazine and The Dread Machine.
 Prior to his writing career, he worked in early childhood education for over 20 years as a teacher and administrator.
 A graduate of UCLA’s MFA screenwriting program, he now writes full-time from his home in Texas, fueled by cold brew coffee and his collection of 80s vinyl.
 David is represented by Emily van Beek at Folio Jr. for fiction and Noah Jones at FWRD Management for film/TV.
 Discover more about David’s work and upcoming projects at davidanaxagoras.com, subscribe to his newsletter, or follow him on Bluesky at https://bsky.app/profile/davidanaxagoras.com.

 The Tower